FFladenmuller/cs50/Pset4/questions.md

 ## What's `stdint.h`?

-A header file in the C standard library introduced in the C99 standard library section 7.18 to allow programmers to write more portable code by providing a set of typedefs that specify exact-width integer types, together with the defined minimum and maximum allowable values for each type, using macros.
+> A header file in the C standard library introduced in the C99 standard library section 7.18 to allow programmers to write more portable code by providing a set of typedefs that specify exact-width integer types, together with the defined minimum and maximum allowable values for each type, using macros.
+> - Wikibooks

 ## What's the point of using `uint8_t`, `uint32_t`, `int32_t`, and `uint16_t` in a program?